Junith-K/Junith-K/README.md

 - 👋 Hi, I’m @Junith-K
 - 👀 I’m interested in Web Dev
-- 🌱 I’m currently learning Web Dev in Python
+- 🌱 I’m currently learning FLutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - Discord - Junith_TheWanderer#5682